 Xerox is responsible for the physical installation of the printer components and for loading the software and applications.
-You have the general site responsibility of ensuring that the right personnel and supplies are available.
+You have the general site responsibility of ensuring that the right personnel, supplies, and network information are available.

 At the time of installation, you should do the following: